keerthana12hv/LawGlance-RAG-LLM-Legal-Assistant/README.md

 ## 🧾 Example Output Format

 Title: Steps to File an FIR

-Summary: To file an FIR, visit the nearest police station or file it online.
+Summary: To file an FIR, visit the nearest police station or file online.

 Key Points:

-- Visit the nearest police station or online FIR portal.
+- Visit the nearest police station or online portal.
 - Provide a detailed statement of the incident.

-- The officer records your statement and prepares the FIR.
+- The officer records and prepares the FIR.

-- Verify, sign, and collect a copy for your records.
+- Sign and collect your free copy.
+- If refused, file a private complaint before a Magistrate (Sec.
+156(3) CrPC).

 ---